Frequently Asked Questions

 Do you accept insurance?

-At Mother Nurture, we work with The Lactation Network (TLN) which bills many health insurance companies for the lactation support we provide.
-We are so happy to partner with TLN to make lactation care more accessible to families!
-To check whether your health insurance plan works with The Lactation Network (TLN), you can apply for pre-approval for Mother Nurture’s services at this link:
+We are currently work with The Lactation Network (TLN) and Wildflower Health to bill many health insurance companies for the lactation support we provide.
+Working through these organizations helps make lactation care more accessible to families!
+The Lactation Network (TLN) checks coverage for most insurers except for Cigna, so you can apply for pre-approval for Mother Nurture’s services at this link:

-If not pre-approved, please know that we can still help!
-Mother Nurture will provide you with a superbill to seek reimbursement for the services we provided.
+If you are not pre-approved by TLN/Wildflower, please know that we can still help!
+We will provide you with a superbill to seek reimbursement from your insurance company for the services we provided.
 This means that you will pay at the time of service and a superbill will be provided to you after the visit.
-You can then contact your insurance company to seek reimbursement.
+You can then submit this to your insurance company to seek reimbursement.
 We highly recommend seeking reimbursement for your visit!
-According to the Affordable Care Act, lactation services are supposed to be covered at 100%, so use this information when seeking reimbursement.
+According to the Affordable Care Act, lactation services are supposed to be covered, so please use this information when seeking reimbursement.

 What areas do you serve?